mpazaryna/yoga-teacher-toolkit/output/yoga-claude.md

-# Yoga Sequence

-## Class

-This sequence is designed to gently warm up the body, build strength and balance through standing poses, release tension and promote flexibility with floor work, and finally, induce a deep state of relaxation and restoration through yoga nidra.
-The energy flow starts with a grounding and centering quality, gradually builds intensity, and then returns to a state of stillness and tranquility.

-### Opening (5 minutes)

-1. Centering and Breath Awareness:
-   - Sit comfortably, either cross-legged or on a blanket or block.
-   - Close your eyes and bring your awareness to your breath.
-   - Inhale deeply through your nose, expanding your belly, and exhale slowly through your mouth.
-   - Repeat this cycle of conscious breathing for a few rounds.

-2. Gentle Warm-up Movements:
-   - Neck Rolls (Greevaa Chakra): Gently roll your head in a circular motion, first in one direction, then the other.
-   - Shoulder Rolls (Skandha Chakra): Roll your shoulders forward and backward in a circular motion.
-   - Wrist and Ankle Rotations (Manibandha and Gulpha Chakra): Rotate your wrists and ankles in both directions.

-3. Setting Intention:
-   - Bring your palms together in front of your heart (Anjali Mudra).
-   - Take a few deep breaths and set your intention for this practice.

-### Sun Salutations (2 rounds)

-1. Mountain Pose (Tadasana)
-   - Stand with your feet hip-width apart, distribute your weight evenly.
-   - Engage your core, roll your shoulders back, and lift your chest.
-   - Inhale deeply, exhale slowly.

-2. Upward Salute (Urdhva Hastasana)
-   - Inhale, raise your arms overhead, palms facing each other.
-   - Keep your shoulders relaxed and your gaze forward.

-3. Standing Forward Fold (Uttanasana)
-   - Exhale, hinge at the hips, and fold your torso over your legs.
-   - Keep your knees bent if needed, and let your arms dangle towards the floor.

-4. Halfway Lift (Ardha Uttanasana)
-   - Inhale, lift your torso halfway up, lengthening your spine.
-   - Keep your hands on your shins or thighs for support.

-5. Plank Pose (Phalakasana) or Knees-Chest-Chin Pose (Ashtanga Namaskara)
-   - Exhale, step or jump back to a plank position or knees-chest-chin pose.
-   - Engage your core and keep your body in a straight line.

-6. Cobra Pose (Bhujangasana) or Baby Cobra (Ardha Bhujangasana)
-   - Inhale, lower your body to the floor, and lift your chest off the mat.
-   - Keep your elbows tucked in and your shoulders relaxed.

-7. Downward-Facing Dog Pose (Adho Mukha Svanasana)
-   - Exhale, tuck your toes under, and lift your hips up and back into Downward-Facing Dog.
-   - Spread your fingers wide, and press your heels towards the floor.

-8. Repeat the sequence, moving with your breath.

-### Standing Poses (20 minutes)

-1. Tree Pose (Vrksasana):
-   - Balance on one leg, and place the sole of the opposite foot on your ankle, calf, or inner thigh.
-   - Engage your core and find a focal point to improve balance.
-   - Modification: Use a wall or chair for support.

-2. Warrior II (Virabhadrasana II)
-   - Step your feet wide, turn your right foot out, and your left foot in.
-   - Bend your right knee over your right ankle, and extend your arms parallel to the floor.
-   - Engage your core and keep your gaze over your front hand.
-   - Modification: Bend your front knee as much as needed for comfort.

-3. Reverse Warrior (Viparita Virabhadrasana)
-   - From Warrior II, reach your right arm overhead and arch your back.
-   - Keep your hips squared forward and your gaze up towards your left hand.
-   - Modification: Keep your hand on your thigh instead of reaching back.

-4. Chair Pose (Utkatasana)
-   - Stand with your feet hip-width apart, and bend your knees as if sitting back into a chair.
-   - Raise your arms overhead, keeping your shoulders relaxed.
-   - Engage your core and keep your gaze forward.
-   - Modification: Use a wall for support or don't bend your knees as deeply.

-### Floor Work (15 minutes)

-1. Seated Forward Fold (Paschimottanasana)
-   - Sit with your legs extended in front of you, and flex your feet.
-   - Inhale, lengthen your spine, and exhale, fold forward from your hips.
-   - Use a strap around your feet if needed for a deeper stretch.

-2. Supine Twist (Supta Matsyendrasana)
-   - Lie on your back, and hug your knees into your chest.
-   - Extend your arms out to the sides, and lower your knees to the left.
-   - Keep your shoulders and head on the mat, and gaze over your right shoulder.
-   - Repeat on the other side.

-3. Bridge Pose (Setu Bandha Sarvangasana)
-   - Lie on your back, bend your knees, and place your feet flat on the floor.
-   - Engage your core, and lift your hips off the mat, creating a straight line from your knees to your shoulders.
-   - Modification: Place a block or blanket under your sacrum for support.

-### Cool Down (10 minutes)

-1. Seated Straddle (Upavishta Konasana)
-   - Sit with your legs extended wide, and flex your feet.
-   - Inhale, lengthen your spine, and exhale, fold forward from your hips.
-   - Use a strap or block for support if needed.

-2. Reclining Bound Angle Pose (Supta Baddha Konasana)
-   - Lie on your back, and bring the soles of your feet together, allowing your knees to fall out to the sides.
-   - Place a block or bolster under your sacrum for support if needed.

-3. Corpse Pose (Savasana)
-   - Lie on your back, with your arms at your sides, palms facing up.
-   - Relax your entire body, and breathe deeply.
-   - Visualize any remaining tension leaving your body with each exhalation.

-### Yoga Nidra (15 minutes)

-- Remain in Savasana or find a comfortable seated position.
-- Follow the guidance of the yoga nidra script, allowing your body and mind to fully relax and restore.
-- Emerge feeling refreshed and rejuvenated.

-## Safety Precautions

-- Warm up properly and listen to your body throughout the practice.
-- Modify poses as needed, and avoid any movements that cause pain or discomfort.
-- Hydrate before and after your practice.

-## Props Needed

-- Yoga mat
-- Blankets or blocks for support
-- Straps for stretching

-## Benefits

-- Improves flexibility, balance, and strength.
-- Reduces stress and promotes relaxation.
-- Enhances body awareness and mindfulness.
-- Cultivates a sense of calm and inner peace.
+1. Opening (5 minutes)

+Centering and breath awareness:
+- Sit comfortably in Sukhasana (Easy Pose) or Ardha Siddhasana (Half Lotus Pose)
+- Close your eyes and bring awareness to your natural breath
+- Inhale through the nose, exhale through the nose (3-5 rounds)

+Gentle warm-up movements:
+- Neck rolls (clockwise and counter-clockwise)
+- Shoulder rolls (forward and backward)
+- Wrist circles (clockwise and counter-clockwise)
+- Ankle rotations (clockwise and counter-clockwise)

+Setting intention:
+- Bring your palms together at your heart center
+- Set a positive intention for your practice (e.g., "I am present, I am focused, I am strong")

+2. Sun Salutations (2 rounds)

+Progressive build-up:
+- Tadasana (Mountain Pose) - ground through your feet, lengthen your spine
+- Urdhva Hastasana (Upward Salute) - inhale, raise your arms overhead
+- Uttanasana (Standing Forward Fold) - exhale, fold forward, lengthen your spine
+- Ardha Uttanasana (Half Standing Forward Fold) - inhale, lift your torso halfway
+- Chaturanga Dandasana (Four-Limbed Staff Pose) - exhale, lower to a plank position
+- Urdhva Mukha Svanasana (Upward-Facing Dog Pose) - inhale, open your chest
+- Adho Mukha Svanasana (Downward-Facing Dog Pose) - exhale, press back into Downward Dog

+Variations appropriate for level:
+- For beginners, modify Chaturanga Dandasana by lowering your knees to the mat
+- For advanced practitioners, add variations like Virabhadrasana I (Warrior I Pose) or Parsvakonasana (Side Angle Pose)

+Integration of breath with movement:
+- Inhale on backbends and expansive movements
+- Exhale on forward folds and contracting movements

+3. Standing Poses (20 minutes)

+Balance poses:
+- Vrksasana (Tree Pose) - root down through your standing leg, engage your core, and find a drishti (focal point)
+- Modifications: Use a wall or chair for support, or keep your raised foot on the mat
+- Breathe deeply and evenly, focusing on your balance

+Strength building:
+- Utkatasana (Chair Pose) - engage your quadriceps, keep your knees tracking over your toes
+- Modifications: Use a wall for support, or sit back into an imaginary chair
+- Breathe deeply into your belly, feeling the strength in your legs

+Alignment focus:
+- Trikonasana (Triangle Pose) - ground down through your feet, extend your arms in opposite directions
+- Key alignment: Keep your front heel in line with your back heel, and your torso parallel to the floor
+- Modifications: Use a block under your hand, or keep your front foot turned in slightly
+- Breathe into the side body, feeling the stretch in your hamstrings and spine

+4. Floor Work (15 minutes)

+Hip openers:
+- Anjaneyasana (Low Lunge) - step one foot forward, keep your back knee on the mat
+- Modifications: Use a blanket or block under your back knee for support
+- Breathe deeply, feeling the stretch in your hip flexors and quadriceps

+Spinal twists:
+- Ardha Matsyendrasana (Half Lord of the Fishes Pose) - sit with one leg extended, and twist your torso over the bent knee
+- Modifications: Use a strap or towel around your bent knee for leverage
+- Breathe into the twist, feeling the release in your spine and shoulders

+Core engagement:
+- Navasana (Boat Pose) - balance on your sitting bones, engage your core muscles
+- Modifications: Bend your knees or keep your feet on the mat
+- Breathe deeply, feeling the strength in your abdominal muscles

+5. Cool Down (10 minutes)

+Gentle stretches:
+- Supta Padangusthasana (Reclining Hand-to-Big-Toe Pose) - use a strap around your foot to gently stretch your hamstrings
+- Modifications: Bend your knee or keep your leg on the mat
+- Breathe deeply, feeling the release in your hamstrings and lower back

+Final relaxation:
+- Savasana (Corpse Pose) - lie on your back, release all effort, and let your body melt into the mat
+- Modifications: Use a blanket or bolster under your knees for support
+- Breathe naturally, feeling the sense of calm and relaxation

+Closing meditation:
+- Bring your awareness back to your breath
+- Silently repeat a mantra or affirmation (e.g., "I am peaceful, I am calm")
+- Slowly open your eyes and return to your practice space

+6. Yoga Nidra (15 min)

+- A full yoga nidra experience, guiding you through a deep relaxation and visualization
+- Specific details are not required, as this is a guided meditation led by the instructor

+Additional considerations:

+Safety precautions:
+- Encourage students to listen to their bodies and modify poses as needed
+- Remind students to stay hydrated and take breaks when necessary

+Props needed:
+- Yoga mats, blankets, blocks, straps, and bolsters (as needed)

+Benefits of each pose:
+- Mention the physical, mental, and emotional benefits of each pose or sequence

+Energy flow throughout sequence:
+- Start with gentle movements to build heat and energy
+- Incorporate standing poses for strength and balance
+- Transition to floor work for deeper stretches and relaxation
+- End with a cool down and meditation to restore and rejuvenate

+This sequence aims to provide a well-rounded practice with a focus on slow, mindful movements, breath awareness, and deep relaxation.
+Modifications and variations are offered to accommodate different levels of experience and ability.
+Remember to encourage students to listen to their bodies and practice with compassion and self-awareness.